RedTurtle/redturtle.prenotazioni/README.rst

 If the product is correctly installed the **Booking Folder** entry is available on the `add new` action menu.

 You can configure:
+- hidden booking types for the internal usage
 - more then one gate
 - booking vacations
 - custom duration for booking types